Takeru522/Takeru522/README.md

 # 👋 Welcome to my github page! <br />

 I’m Takeru, a backend engineer and data learning specialist with over 6 years of experience turning data into powerful, real-world applications.
- Whether you need a clean REST API, a data analysis pipeline, or a machine learning feature that drives user experience — I deliver fast, production-ready solutions with clear communication and clean code.

 ----------------------------
 ## Favorite Saying 👍